 Accidents involving 18 wheelers often leave victims in smaller vehicles with stacks of medical bills, unknown ongoing care costs, lost wages, and under tremendous stress.
 If a semi truck driver caused your accident, you may be eligible to file an insurance claim or lawsuit to collect compensation to cover these losses and more.

-At D. Miller & Associates, PLLC, our personal injury lawyers help victims of 18-wheeler accidents (and accidents involving other trucks) recover the payouts they need to get back to living their lives.
+At D. Miller & Associates, PLLC, our Houston 18-wheeler accident attorneys lawyers help victims of 18-wheeler accidents (and accidents involving other trucks) recover the payouts they need to get back to living their lives.
 We can find out what caused your collision, identify the liable party, collect all available evidence, and file an insurance claim on your behalf.
 If it is necessary to get the money you deserve, we can even take your case to court.
-Call us today at 713-850-8600 to schedule your free case review with an 18 wheeler and semi truck accident lawyer in Houston.
+Call us today at 713-850-8600 to schedule your free case review with an 18 wheeler and semi truck accident lawyer in Houston, Texas.

 Who Is Financially Responsible for Semi Truck Accident Injuries?